Menu

 DFE guidelines make clear that leave of absence during term-time should be regarded as exceptional.

-If a parent/carer considers they require their child to have a leave of absences for exceptional circumstances they should complete the absence request form which can be obtained from the school office or printed as below.
-There is a requirement that a parent/guardian provide evidence of the exceptional circumstance and may be required to meet with the Head Teacher .
+If a parent/guardian considers they require their child to have a leave of absences for exceptional circumstances they should complete the absence request form which can be obtained from the school office or printed as below.
+There is a requirement that a parent/guardian provide evidence of the exceptional circumstance and may be required to meet with the Head Teacher.

 If the Head Teacher deems that the reasons are not exceptional the leave of absence will not be authorised.
-A letter informing the parents of this decision for each child and warning of the legal implications of the absence been taken will be sent to each parent.
+A letter informing the parents/guardians of this decision for each child and warning of the legal implications of the absence been taken will be sent to each parent/guardian.

-If once notified in writing of the decision to unauthorise the leave of absence, the absence is taken it will be marked as an unauthorised absence on the pupils register.
-If the trigger of 10 unauthorised absences (sessions) is met then the absences will be referred immediately to the Education Enforcement Team for consideration and could result in the issue of a fixed penalty notice.
+If once notified in writing of the decision to unauthorise the leave of absence, the absence is taken, it will be marked as an unauthorised absence on the pupils register and could be referred to the Education Enforcement Team/Education Welfare Officer for consideration and may result in the issue of a fixed penalty notice.

 Medical appointments